KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 npm run test:spelling
 ```

+The repository pre-commit hook also runs this spelling check before each commit.

 ### Golden artifacts (regression testing)

 Golden artifacts are reference outputs stored in `fixtures/golden/` that serve as snapshots for regression testing.
 They are a narrow contract guard for published artifacts, not a proof that the full pipeline is semantically correct.